kubernetes/kops/docs/cli/kops.md

 ## kops

-kops is Kubernetes ops.
+kOps is Kubernetes Operations.

 ### Synopsis

-kops is Kubernetes ops.
+kOps is Kubernetes Operations.

- kops is the easiest way to get a production grade Kubernetes cluster up and running.
+ kOps is the easiest way to get a production grade Kubernetes cluster up and running.
 We like to think of it as kubectl for clusters.

- kops helps you create, destroy, upgrade and maintain production-grade, highly available, Kubernetes clusters from the command line.
+ kOps helps you create, destroy, upgrade and maintain production-grade, highly available, Kubernetes clusters from the command line.
 AWS (Amazon Web Services) is currently officially supported, with GCE and OpenStack in beta support.

 ### Options